About

 Biography

-Dr Wiebke Scharff Rethfeldt is a full professor of Speech and Language Therapy with a focus on multilingualism, cultural diversity and clinical intercultural competence.
+Dr. Wiebke Scharff Rethfeldt is a full professor of Speech and Language Therapy with a focus on multilingualism, cultural diversity and clinical intercultural competence.

-On behalf of the the LOGOCOM Institute (2005-2017), she was serving multilingual clients and working as a lecturer and researcher with main interests in the assessment and treatment of culturally and linguistically diverse children with speech and/or language disorders.
-She represented the German partner in the European MULTI-SLI project, funded by the European Commission (2013-2015).
+From 2005 to 2017, she worked on behalf of the the LOGOCOM Institute, serving multilingual clients and contributing as a lecturer and researcher with a focus on the assessment and treatment of culturally and linguistically diverse children with speech and/or language disorders.